 Funding: Horizon 2020 programme

 The objective of the European MOOD project is to harness recent data analysis and visualisation techniques, including big data, to improve the surveillance of (re)emerging diseases as well as risk analysis and management.
-Tools will be developed for various types of users (general public, risk managers and assessors, etc.), for monitoring trends and anomalies, mapping risks, and accessing the results of models for the spread of diseases.
-The unit will contribute to one of the project's components (DELSSA) by evaluating the role of artificial intelligence methods (deep learning) in identifying emerging health phenomena and quantifying the impact of potential threats on human and animal health; it will propose a method for the spatial-temporal detection of anomalies.
+Tools are being developed for various types of users (general public, risk managers and assessors, etc.), for monitoring trends and anomalies, mapping risks, and accessing the results of models of disease spread.
+The unit is contributing to one of the project's components (DELSSA) by assessing the role of artificial intelligence methods (deep learning) in identifying emerging health phenomena and quantifying the impact of potential threats on human and animal health; it will propose a method for the spatial-temporal detection of anomalies.